 Now, the reason they're rolling the dice on this is because there aren't any benefits.

-What what's waiting for us four years down the road is 100% government control over our lives.
+What's waiting for us four years down the road is 100% government control over our lives.

-If that kicked in immediately, they would not have one Democrat win re-election in 2010, other than from places like San Francisco and New York, uh Boston, places like that.
+If that kicked in immediately, they would not have one Democrat win re-election in 2010, other than from places like San Francisco and New York, Boston, places like that.

-That means that the Congress gets re-elected in 2010 and 2012, this is how they're thinking about it, and Obama gets re-elected in 2012, and then the revolt comes and nothing can be done about it because everybody has won re-election.
+If they delay government control of everybody's life till 2014, that means that Congress gets re-elected in 2010 and 2012, this is how they're thinking about it, and Obama gets re-elected in 2012, and then the revolt comes and nothing can be done about it because everybody has won re-election.

 That's their thinking.

-Quick timeout, back after this.
+Quick timeout back after this.

 All that's just crap.